January 17, 2021 · 3:00 PM

 Michelle Areyzaga · soprano

 The curtain is up!
 Join us for this Broadway revue with the enchanting 123rd Season Artist-In-Residence Michelle Areyzaga and the PSO.
-Whether you’re a Beauty, a Beast, or just Wicked, you’ll get a kick out of this enjoyable matinee!Program Notes
+Whether you’re a Beauty or a Beast, you will definitely be whistling along with the orchestra in this program!
+Watch the videos below to learn more and tune in to Facebook on Sunday, January 17 at 2:30 PM for “Upbeat,” a pre-concert discussion with Maestro Stelluto.

 As a coveted performer with a diverse repertoire, American soprano Michelle Areyzaga is held in high regard by orchestras and opera companies throughout the United States and abroad.
 She has performed operatic roles with New York City Opera in Telemann’s Orpheus as well as in their VOX series, and has appeared in leading roles with Chicago Opera Theater, Lyric Opera of Chicago’s In the Neighborhoods programs, Opera Birmingham, Ravinia Festival, and Orquesta Sinfónica del Estado de México.